Joseph Stubbs (ice hockey): Career

 Stubbs began attending Harvard University in 1916 and was a member of the freshman hockey team.
 Due to the United States' entry into World War I, Harvard suspended its varsity ice hockey team the following year, but Stubbs joined the informal team that was put together by the remaining undergraduates.
 After the program was restarted following the end of the war, Stubbs was busy with his studies and did not participate.
 For his senior season, however, Stubbs finally joined the team and helped the team win 10 consecutive games to capture the Intercollegiate Championship in 1920.

 After graduating, Stubbs briefly played amateur hockey with the Boston Athletic Association before retiring as a player.
 He returned to his alma mater as an assistant coach in 1925 and worked primarily with the defense.
 After helping Harvard win back-to-back Eastern Intercollegiate Championships, Stubbs was promoted to head coach after the resignation of Edward Bigelow.
 Stubbs had big shoes to fill but he got off to a good start, leading Harvard to a 7–2 record in his first season.
 The team declined a bit in his second season but did manage to hand Yale its only loss on the year.
 In his third season, Stubbs led Harvard through some ups and downs but had his team in contention for the intercollegiate title when they met Yale at season's end.
 The two finished tied with a record of 1–1–1 after three games, including an epic three overtime game.
 While both teams immediately drew up plans for a fourth match to decide the championship, Harvard's athletic director, W. J. Bingham, decided to end the team's season.
-While the ending didn't please anyone, it did give Harvard a (shared) intercollegiate championship as coach.
+While the ending didn't please anyone, it did give Harvard a (shared) intercollegiate championship.